Gʻuzor

-Gʻuzor (Gʻuzor; Гузор; Гузар; گذار) is a city in Qashqadaryo Region of Uzbekistan.
+Gʻuzor (Gʻuzor; Гузор; Гузар; گذار) is a city in Qashqadaryo Region in southern Uzbekistan.
 It serves as the administrative center of Gʻuzor District.
 Its population is 24,500 (2016).

-The town is home to a Polish War cemetery, one of many along the route that General Anders' army took during the Second World War.
+The town is home to a Polish war cemetery, one of many along the route that General Anders' army took during the Second World War.

 Population

 History

-Guzar was one of the most important cities of the Bukhara Khanate.
+Guzar was one of the most important cities of the Khanate of Bukhara.

+During World War II, in 1942, the organizational center of the Polish Anders' Army was based in Gʻuzor.
+Many Polish soldiers and civilians died there to epidemic, and there is a Polish Military Cemetery.

 The status of the city was assigned in 1977 (before that - a village).
-There is a Polish military cemetery in Huzar.

 Geography

 Located southeast of Karshi on the river Gʻuzordaryo, a tributary of the Kashkadarya.
 There is a railway station of the same name in the city - a junction of railroads to Karshi, Kitob and Kumkurgan.

 Sports

 The football club "Shurtan" is based in Guzar, and in 2005-2013 and 2015-2017 played in the Uzbekistan Major League.

 Economy

 Processing of agricultural raw materials, construction company, chemical and agrochemical enterprises.
 Light industry enterprises are located in the city.